-When I'm out and about and the subject of what I do for a living comes up, the most common response I hear is "I need to come see you when I get some money."
-Which makes me think that there is a common misconception that you need to have a large sum of money before you can invest.
+When I'm out and about and the subject of what I do for a living comes up, the most common response is "I need to come to see you when I get some money."
+This makes me think that there is a common misconception that you need to have a large sum of money before you can invest.
 I'm here to tell you that is simply not true.

 Building wealth doesn't take a large sum of money.
 It takes time.
 Start with what your budget allows and let it grow from there.
 I think that you'll find your goals aren’t as out of reach as you thought.